oracle/node-oracledb/.github/ISSUE_TEMPLATE/general-questions-and-runtime-problems.md

 ---
-name: General Questions and Runtime Problems
+name: Questions and Runtime Problems
 about: For general node-oracledb questions
 title: ''
 labels: question